 Check the Electricity

-When you go through a tour of a home, it is midday and everything is sorted out beautifully.
-The curtains are a deep, red silk and the counters are sparkling clean.
+When you go through a home tour, it is midday, and everything is sorted out beautifully.
+The curtains are deep, red silk, and the counters are sparkling clean.
 Have you ever considered really investigating?
 And I mean, really investigating.
 Switch the appliances on and off to make sure everything is all set with the electricity.
 Turn on the stoves, burners and check out the water pressure.
-Don’t be afraid to examine the house, after all it will be your house.
+Don’t be afraid to examine the house; after all, it will be your house.

 Get the Routine Tasks Done

-Prior to moving in all your furniture and personal belongings, hire a professional to clean out your heating and cooling systems.
-If you hold off and your cooling unit shuts down during a heat wave, you’ll be paying an arm and a leg for service.
+Before moving in all your furniture and personal belongings, hire a professional to clean out your heating and cooling systems.
+If you hold off and your cooling unit shuts down during a heatwave, you’ll be paying an arm and a leg for service.